heimrichhannot/contao-submissions/README.md

 - every archive can specify its own submission field list
 - rich interfaces (e.g. SubmissionModel)
 - handling for notification center messages ([terminal42/contao-notification_center](https://github.com/terminal42/contao-notification_center))
-- easily export submissions as CSV and Excel file (using [heimrichhannot/exporter](https://github.com/heimrichhannot/contao-exporter))
+- easily export submissions as CSV and Excel file (using [heimrichhannot/contao-exporter](https://github.com/heimrichhannot/contao-exporter))
-- optional cleaner support for periodically removing unpublished (aka inactive) submissions (using TL_CRON or your server's cron)
+- optional cleaner support for periodically removing unpublished (aka inactive) submissions (using TL_CRON or your server's cron, using [heimrichhannot/contao-entity_cleaner](https://github.com/heimrichhannot/contao-entity_cleaner))
 - specify a member (frontend) or a user (backend) to be the author of the submission

 ### Fields